Portugal in the Reconquista: The campaigns of Gerald the Fearless

+Still in 1165, king Afonso sought to reinforce the frontier and so on 30 November he granted to the Templars the border territory between the rivers Erges, Zêzere and Tagus, with the castles of Idanha-a-Velha and Monsanto.

+The following year in 1166, Geraldo took Trujillo, Cáceres, Montánchez, Alconchel, Serpa and Juromenha, the last of which became his base for attacks against the major city of Badajoz.
+In 1166 still the warrior monks of a recently created Catholic military Order settled at Évora, however by order of the Pope they were integrated in the Order of Calatrava.
+Afonso Henriques also captured on this year Coruche, Arronches, Elvas, and Odemira, the latter via a surprise amphibious attack, quietly sailing up the Mira River; during the attack, the Portuguese encountered little resistance.

-In 1167, Gonçalo Mendes da Maia captured the Castle of Noudar.
+In 1167, Monsaraz was captured by men of Geraldo the Fearless that had departed from Évora, while Gonçalo Mendes da Maia captured Noudar.

 The siege of Badajoz, 1169

+Sculpture of Geraldo the Fearless at the Cathedral of Évora.

 Badajoz was one of the most important Almohad fortresses in the Andaluz and its authorities paid tribute to the Emperor of León.
 Due to the constant civil strife, its surrounding territory was by then depopulated.

 War broke out between Portugal and León in 1167 and two years later Badajoz was attacked by Gerald the Fearless and his men, who scaled the walls and took over the city.
 Its garrison however withdrew to its high citadel, which the men of Geraldes proved unable to take hence they requested aid from Afonso Henriques.

 The host of the Portuguese king arrived at Badajoz and settled within the city, however the defenders still in the high citadel were unexpectedly relieved not by the Almohad Caliph but by the Emperor of León and his army.
 When Afonso attempted to sally out with his men on horseback he broke his leg against the city gates and was then captured by the Leonese in Caia.

 The Emperor of León treated the Portuguese king fairly and courteously, however Afonso Henriques still had to pay a king's ransom and relinquish captured territory in Galicia in exchange for liberty, which was granted after two months captivity.
 Though he spent some time at the São Pedro do Sul springs recovering, he was never able to ride a horse again.

 Geraldo the Fearless was also captured, and was forced to relinquish the castles of Trujillo, Montanchez, Santa Cruz and Monfrague in exchange for his freedom.